 Essential Tips for Designing Cover Artwork

-Label Engine Announcements, Distribution, Tips
+Label Engine Announcements, Distribution, News, Tips

 Your cover artwork is the first thing listeners see before they dive into your music.
 It’s a visual snapshot of your sound, and in today’s crowded digital world, it’s essential to create a design that grabs attention.
 A well-designed cover can speak volumes about your brand, but it’s also important to ensure it follows the guidelines set by digital streaming platforms (DSPs).
 Here are some essential tips to help you design artwork that stands out, resonates with your audience, and meets DSP requirements.